MotherOfProgrammers/AnonCrypt/README.md

 3 => Then run python3 or python encrypt.py

-4 => And enter the name of the file with its extension (ex: 'example.txt')
+4 => And enter the name of the file with its extension (ex:
+'example.txt','sample.mp4','song.mp3','sample.bin')

 5 => And wait until it finishes the process because it will get sometime to encrypt.And when it's done enjoy the encrypted file which can never be decrypted.